-Great news for black cab drivers and bad news for anyone who enjoys a cheap ride home from the club—Uber has lost its license in London.
+Great news for black cab drivers and bad news for anyone who enjoys a cheap ride home from the club - Uber has lost its licence in London.

-Taxi and private hire vehicle operators in the capital can only operate with a license from Transport for London (TfL).
-Uber's current license expires on September 30, next Saturday.
-In a statement published this morning, TfL announced it had concluded that "Uber London Limited is not fit and proper" to have that license renewed.
+Taxi and private hire vehicle operators in the capital can only operate with a licence from Transport for London.
+Uber's current licence expires on the 30th of September, next Saturday.
+In a statement published this morning, TfL announced it had concluded that "Uber London Limited is not fit and proper" to have that licence renewed.

-TfL slammed Uber's approach and conduct, which it said demonstrated "a lack of corporate responsibility" with "potential public safety and security implications."
-Criticisms included its approach to reporting serious criminal offenses and the way in which it carries out checks on drivers.
-The statement also raised concerns about Uber's use of Greyball—a tool that the company is reported to have developed to avoid official scrutiny by identifying law enforcement officials using the app and preventing them from being picked up.
+TfL slammed Uber's approach and conduct, which it said demonstrated "a lack of corporate responsibility" with "potential public safety and security implications".
+Criticisms included its approach to reporting serious criminal offences and the way in which it carries out checks on drivers.
+The statement also raised concerns about Uber's use of Greyball – a tool that the company is reported to have developed to avoid official scrutiny by identifying law enforcement officials using the app and preventing them from being picked up.

 Drivers using the Uber London web forum reported immediate price surges on the app, which occur whenever demand for drivers outstrips supply, in the wake of TfL's announcement.
-"Hahahaha yea big surge it's either pax [passengers] protesting and ordering Uber constantly or drivers been hit with heart attacks and they all end up in the emergency room," one user wrote.
+"Hahahaha yea big surge its either pax [passengers] protesting and ordering uber constantly or drivers been hit with heart attacks and they all end up in emergency," one user wrote.

 WATCH: Uber Drivers Already Share the Streets with the Robots That Will Replace Them

-Tom Elvidge, general manager of Uber in London, issued a statement focusing on the impact the decision will have on its drivers—a stance some will find ironic, given the battles the company has fought to avoid recognizing them as employees.
+Tom Elvidge, general manager of Uber in London, issued a statement focusing on the impact the decision will have on its drivers – a stance some will find ironic, given the battles the company has fought to avoid recognising them as employees.
 "3.5 million Londoners who use our app, and more than 40,000 licensed drivers who rely on Uber to make a living, will be astounded by this decision," he said.

-"By wanting to ban our app from the capital Transport for London and the Mayor caving to a small number of people who want to restrict consumer choice, will put more than 40,000 licensed drivers out of work and deprive Londoners of a convenient and affordable form of transport.
+"By wanting to ban our app from the capital Transport for London and the Mayor have caved in to a small number of people who want to restrict consumer choice.
+If this decision stands, it will put more than 40,000 licensed drivers out of work and deprive Londoners of a convenient and affordable form of transport.
 This ban would show the world that, far from being open, London is closed to innovative companies who bring choice to consumers."

 It's unclear how this could play out for the drivers who rely on the app.
 Some users of the Uber London forum were already looking forward to taking up better gigs at private hire taxi firms, but given the way in which Uber has taken over the market in recent years, it seems unlikely that will be an option for all 40,000.